 HeinOnline’s Religion and the Law consists of more than 2,100 titles and more than 1,000,000 pages that include books, periodicals, and bibliographies.
 The database includes the Christian Legal Society publications, an assortment of Canon Law, and rare historical bibles.
 Featuring works, History of the Church and State, Religion and Freedom, Jewish Law, Religion and Politics, the Bible in Public Schools, and more.

-In this database, find factual information about how COVID-19 has impacted public health, economics, society, and the world.
-Access hundreds of Congressional Research Service (CRS) and Government Accountability Office (GAO) reports, updated regularly as this fluctuating situation evolves.
-Also discover a curated list of relevant scholarly articles and external links to supplement your COVID-19 research.
+In this database, find factual information about how COVID-19 and other pandemics have impacted public health, economics, society, and the world.
+Access hundreds of Congressional Research Service (CRS) and Government Accountability Office (GAO) reports, updated regularly as the current fluctuating situation evolves.
+Also discover a curated list of relevant scholarly articles and external links to supplement your pandemic research.

 This database brings together a diverse offering of publications covering civil rights in the United States as their legal protections and definitions are expanded to cover more and more Americans.
 Containing hearings and committee prints, legislative histories on the landmark legislation, CRS and GAO reports, briefs from major Supreme Court cases, and publications from the Commission on Civil Rights, this database allows users to educate themselves on the ways our civil rights have been strengthened and expanded over time, as well as how these legal protections can go further still.